-cmsd -l - -I v.
+cmsd -l -

 - 1) A configuration file is not optional. - 2) The same configuration file may be used for manager and server cmsd's.
 Directives not relevant to a particular mode of operation are ignored. - 3) The cmsd related directives may be placed in the xrootd configuration file as well.
-Thus only one configuration file needs to be maintained per machine. - 4) The order in which servers are started is unimportant.

-- 5) When a signal value is specified, log files are not automatically renamed at midnight.
+Thus only one configuration file needs to be maintained per machine. - 4) The order in which servers are started is unimportant. - 5) When a signal value is specified, log files are not automatically renamed at midnight.
 Instead an external program must be used to properly rotate log files.
 Make sure to choose a signal that is not in use by any plug-in.
 If unsure, choose one of the obscure signal names and monitor for any odd behavior.
 Otherwise, use the fifo option.
 Be aware that on some non-Linux platforms the fifo file descriptor may leak. - 6) When fifo is specified the fifo file name must not exists or exist as a fifo file.
-A simple "echo x >> lpathl.lfn" causes the logfile to close and reopen. - 7) The sig names, except for fifo, be fully capitalized as well prefixed by "sig" or "SIG" when capitalized. - 8) You must start at least one cmsd in manager mode.
+A simple "echo x >> lpathl.lfn" causes the logfile to close and reopen. - The sig names, except for fifo, be fully capitalized as well prefixed by "sig" or "SIG" when capitalized. - 8) You must start at least one cmsd in manager mode.
 The number of supervisor cmsd's is approximately determined by dividing the number of server mode cmsd's by 64 less one. - 9) In a supervisor role, the cmsd acts as both manager and server.
 Supervisor cmsd's are used to cluster groups of 64 server cmsd.
-Since a supervisor cmsd can subscribe to a manager or supervisor cmsd, it is possible to cluster together a virtually unlimited number of data servers. - 10) During start-up, a cmsd writes its process id as well as its local path prefix and administrative path into a file.
-The location of the file is determined by the pidpath directive, as modified by the -n option.
-The name of the file is determined by the cmsd's role (see the role directive).
-Refer to the section "Created Files" for the name used for this file.
+Since a supervisor cmsd can subscribe to a manager or supervisor cmsd, it is possible to cluster together a virtually unlimited number of data servers.